moleculerjs/moleculer/docs/MIGRATION_GUIDE_0.14.md

 }
 ```

+Additionally, if you were using `PromiseLike<T>` as a type for anything being returned by moleculer, this will need to be converted to `Promise<T>`, regardless of whether you are using native promises or third-party promises.

 ## 8. Typescript definitions more strict
 The 0.13 release was very loose on the typings for `params` and `meta` for the `Context` class and the `call`, `emit`, and `broadcast` methods from the `Context` and `ServiceBroker` classes.
 If Generics were not provided to these types, the default behavior would return `any`:
 ```ts